Tenure System in Quebec

 2014 was the first year Resolute publicly reported our progress, as part of our public commitments in the company’s 2014 annual report.
 We disclosed fines of C$4,625 for two non-compliance incidents: one in Quebec, which dated back to 2012, and the other in Ontario, identified in 2013.

 For 2015, we had set a maximum of three or fewer regulatory infractions2 in each province, with a long-term goal of zero incidents.
 We received a fine of C$1,000 for a 2013 infraction at our now-closed Iroquois Falls operation, for a total of one incident reported in Ontario in 2015.
 No incidents were reported in Quebec in 2015.
-For 2016, the target remains the same: three or fewer infractions in each province where we operate, and we recorded zero infractions in both provinces.
+For 2016, the target remained the same: three or fewer infractions in each province where we operate, and we recorded zero infractions in both provinces.
 We have set a 2017 target of no more than 3 infractions in each province, with a long- term goal of 0 infractions.

 Information on regulatory compliance related to mill environmental performance is available on the Environmental Management page.